Scope 1, 2 and 3 emissions: Differences, with examples

 How are the scopes calculated?

 Calculating and reporting emissions is a complex, multistep process that requires organizations to identify all their emissions sources in each scope first.
-Organizations can then use formulas, frameworks and tools to collect and analyze the requisite data as well as calculate and report the final figures.
+Organizations can then use formulas, frameworks and tools to collect and analyze the required data and to calculate and report the final figures.

-Corporate, sustainability and IT leaders generally require a way to track their emissions over time to understand if they're reaching their sustainability goals or need to step up sustainability activities to hit their desired or mandatory targets.
+Corporate, sustainability and IT leaders generally need a way to track their emissions over time to understand whether they meet their sustainability goals or need to step up sustainability activities to hit their desired or mandatory targets.

 Similarly, leaders typically need a way to benchmark their emission figures against others in their industry or the overall marketplace to identify whether their sustainability record puts them ahead or behind others and, thus, whether their sustainability record is a differentiator or a liability to them.